jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “He often had a wild way of talking, so that I thought little of what he said.
 He followed me to my room, however, that night with a very grave face.

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 169

 “ ‘Look here, dad,’ said he with his eyes cast down, ‘can you let me have 200 pounds?’
 “ ‘No, I cannot!’
 I answered sharply.
 ‘I have been far too generous with you in